kanwren/nix-parsec/README.md

 ### Usage

 Include by fetching via normal means.
-At the top level, two attribute sets are
+At the top level, three attribute sets are
 exported:

 - `parsec`: Parser combinators and functions to run parsers
 - `lexer`: Combinators for parsing token-related things
+- `regex`: Helper functions for working with regular expressions

-The API roughly corresponds to that of Haskell's `megaparsec` library.
+The parsing/lexing APIs roughly corresponds to those of Haskell's `megaparsec` library.